 and wooden ties, set to standard gauge.
 In 1893 the system was acquired by the growing New Haven Railroad,

 which shortly afterward abandoned the Granite's original three-mile main line.
 Despite this, the incline section remained in use

 until the 1940s with the granite rail section plated over with metal

 planks and used as a roadway system for trucks.
 Today, much of the

 original right-of-way between Quincy and the Neponset River is a

 rail/trail while the old incline system now has plaques and markers

 describing its use and distinction as a National Register of Historic Places

 (which was first dedicated on June 19, 1973).

 If one knows where to you look you can also see other sections of the abandoned right-of-way since much of the property is now part of the Quincy Quarries Reservation and maintained by the Massachusetts Department of Conservation and Recreation.
-To learn more about the Granite Railway please click here.
+To learn more about the railroad please click here.
 An interesting book on the history of railroading in the Northeast is Lost Railroads of New England (3rd Edition) by author Ron Karr.
 The book is more than 200 pages in length, published by Branch Line Press and looks at the region's rise and fall of rail service.
 One noted feature of the book is that it covers abandoned corridors and what ultimately became of these rights-of-way.
 In any event, if you're interested in perhaps purchasing the book please visit the links below which will take you to ordering information through Amazon.com, the trusted online shopping network.